X-REFINE: XAI-based RElevance input-Filtering and archItecture fiNe-tuning for channel Estimation: System Model

 \section{System Model}

 In this work, we consider an {\ac{OFDM}} system.
-An initial channel estimation is performed prior to the {\ac{FNN}} processing that acts as a denoising unit to prove the initially estimated channel.
+An initial channel estimation is performed prior to the {\ac{FNN}} processing.
+This acts as a denoising unit to improve the initially estimated channel.
+Let ${\ma{y}}_{{q}} \in \compl^{K_{\text{on}} \times 1}$ be the $q$-th received frequency-domain {\ac{OFDM}} symbol expressed as: